Creating a New Era of Accessibility

 While the project itself is fairly straightforward, executing it when the Coronavirus pandemic broke out was not.
 Our initial project plans to engage a broader range of signers in a central location was modified to identify individuals who were quarantined together.
 Over 300 hours of recording time were needed to fulfill our portion of the project.
 We identified two pairs of native signers – sisters and a father-son group – and proceeded to train them virtually through video conferencing.
-Learning to use the recording software system was fairly straightforward although there were the occasional technical issues that were easily resolved.
+The ages of our participants ranged from 17 to over 60, all of whom are native ASL signers.

 Producing A 3D Dictionary

 Over the course of recording 3,000 signs, there were a variety of signs that required linguistic thought in building the dictionary to ensure the appropriate translation is used.
-Some signs such as “run” were provided multiple times in different contexts.
-Not every word is a straight translation.
+Not every word is a straight translation, some signs such as “run” were provided multiple times in different contexts.
 For example, running (sport) is different than running (water).
-There are varying registers and styles in ASL, and over a large sample size millions of signs were recorded collectively that will help contribute to a more robust database of 3D signs.
-The ages of our participants ranged from 17 to over 60 and all of them are native ASL signers.
+There are varying registers and styles in ASL, millions of signs were recorded over a large sample size that collectively will help contribute to a more robust database of 3D signs.

 We’re excited to see the applications that will be created from the 3D database, and proud of our contribution to the project.
 If your organization has a need for video productions, sourcing Deaf contractors, or creating messaging surrounding your pilot programs, contact CHILMARKeting and learn how we can support your project.